Catalog -> Miscellaneous -> Spices

 Cinnamon is generally safe when consumed in food amounts or used in cooking.
 However, consuming large amounts of cinnamon supplements may carry some health risks, such as potential liver damage due to the compound coumarin.
 It's important to use cinnamon in moderation and consult with a healthcare professional, especially if you have liver disease or are taking medications that may interact with cinnamon.

-How much cinnamon should I consume per day?
+How much cinnamon should i consume per day?

 The recommended daily intake of cinnamon is about 0.5 to 2 teaspoons (2-10 grams).
 Consuming excessive amounts of cinnamon can be harmful due to the presence of coumarin, so it's best to stick to moderate amounts for flavoring and health benefits.

-Cinnamon Allergies
+Cinnamon allergies

 Cinnamon allergies are not common, but they can occur.
 Some people may experience allergic reactions to cinnamon, which can include symptoms like skin rashes, difficulty breathing, or digestive issues.
 If you suspect you have a cinnamon allergy, it's important to consult with a healthcare professional for proper diagnosis and guidance on managing your allergy.